John Money: Early life

-Money was born in Morrinsville, New Zealand, to a Protestant family of English and Welsh descent.
+Money was born in Morrinsville, New Zealand, to a Christian fundamentalist family of English and Welsh descent.
+His parents were members of the Plymouth Brethren Christian Church.
 He attended Hutt Valley High School and initially studied psychology at Victoria University of Wellington, graduating with a double master's degree in psychology and education in 1944.
 He was a junior member of the psychology faculty at the University of Otago in Dunedin.